 Second: with great traffic comes great potential.
 Knowing this, Google has for years been making announcements about the increasing importance of optimizing all websites for mobile.
 In case anyone was still wondering about it, in 2018 they outright spelled out that mobile usability is a major ranking factor that includes but is not limited to page loading speed and design responsiveness.
 In fact, sometime this year their search engine will start relying on a mobile-first index – meaning they will start basing search rankings on how well a website performs on mobile devices.

 Keeping this in mind, there is little room for doubting that mobile SEO is now key to the future for this industry.
 Luckily, mobile SEO is not drastically different from regular SEO… it actually just calls for some specific considerations that you will learn about in the next sections.

 There is actually a shiny brand new Googlebot crawling the web, and it checks first and foremost the mobile version of any website it comes across – hence the concept of “mobile-first indexing”.

 If you want your website to stay competitive and rank high in the future, creating excellent content that draws viewers in remains the most important element.
 But now it’s nearly as important to also host a responsive website that loads promptly and displays all content adequately when viewed from a mobile device.
-This is arguably the major implications of mobile-first for webmasters.
+This is arguably the major implication of mobile-first for webmasters.

 The shift to mobile-first indexing puts some real pressure on website developers towards ensuring a positive experience for visitors browsing in from a mobile device.
 The mobile version of a website is no longer an afterthought – it’s now effectively regarded as the main version.
 Whatever your approach is to host your website’s mobile version, you have to make sure all content displays correctly and promptly when accessed from a mobile device.